hazzaldo/Neural-Network-written-from-scratch-no-ML-packages-/README.md

 ## Thanks
 This project is inspired from the YouTube video series:`Beginner Intro to Neural Networks networks`, by `giant_neural_networks` channel, which I used to get a fundamental understanding of a basic neural network from the algebraic, geometrical and coding level.
-And hence, give me an intuition of how to build a neural network from scratch without the help of out-of-the-box ML libraries and packages.
+Hence, it provided me with the intuition of how to build a neural network from scratch without the help of out-of-the-box ML libraries and packages.